But What About the Pain?

-Ever since the time of Jesus, this quote from Matthew is interpreted to mean it applies to all wrong actions irrespective of the severity of the wrong-doing or intent of the perpetrator.
+Ever since the time of Jesus, this quote from Matthew is thought to apply to all wrong actions regardless of the wrong-doing or the intent of the perpetrator.
 This means if a total stranger assaults you in a street and makes off with your wallet, they are forgiven.
 But this is easier to forgive because the only emotional attachment you have is to the deed rather than the perpetrator.

 It gets more complicated if the perpetrator is someone you know and worse the more intimate the relationship to that person.
 You are then emotionally tangled with the deed and the perpetrator.

 It’s the difference between:

 “ You did this to me ! ”